PHANINDRA25/Commentary-Generator-using-LLMs/README.md

 Here cricket is used to demonstrate my project.

 Due to computational constraints, this research utilizes the GPT-4 API to integrate the sport-specific parameters and generate commentary.
 I have trained the model by providing knowledge about the game type and demonstrated how I would like to view my output.
-I have also developed a custom UI asking the users to provide what the instance is about and we can be able to generate fresh commentary about it.
+I have also developed a custom UI using Streamlit asking the users to provide what the instance is about and we can be able to generate fresh commentary about it.

 ![image](https://github.com/PHANINDRA25/Commentary-Generator-using-LLMs/assets/136892334/c16716de-44ab-44b8-8b9d-a84b27021417)